janglowacz/phi4/README.md

 At default settings for the Lattice size its runtime is quite long.

 -> The 'Lat_Therm_Gen.py' file contains code to generate lattices for thermalization analysis. \
-To create all files used by the analysis program this file needs to be executed multiple times while changing the settings it runs on.
+To create all files used by the analysis program this file needs to be executed multiple times while changing the settings it runs on. \
+At default settings for the Lattice size its runtime is quite long. \
--> The 'Lat_Therm_Gen.py' file contains code to analyze lattices for thermalization analysis.
+-> The 'Lat_Therm_Ana.py' file contains code to analyze the generated lattices for thermalization analysis.

 -> The 'Lat_Finite_Gen.py' file contains code to generate lattices for finite size analysis. \
 -> The 'Lat_Finite_Ana.py' file contains code to analyze lattices for finite size analysis. \